KCL-BMEIS/OOP/week1B.md

 # Next step: load data from file

 But we need to read more than one string from the file.
-To do this, we are going to read the data into a vector strings
+To do this, we are going to read the data into a vector of strings

 --